What is an Electric Circuit? Types of Circuits, Network & Parts Of Circuit

 Complex Networks

-What is a Circuit or Electric Circuit?
+What is an Electrical Network or Circuit?

 Types of Electric Circuits